What would happen if marketers stopped thinking like marketers?

 And what if they became storytellers instead?

-Imagine that … marketing copy would become so engrossing that you wouldn’t notice what happened around you.
+Marketing copy would become almost so engrossing that you wouldn’t notice what happened around you.

-You’d read a blog post or sales page as if you were living the story—just like you’d be gripped by a good thriller or enthralled by a feel good novel.
+You’d read a sales page as if you were living the story—just like you’d be gripped by a good thriller or enthralled by a novel.

 Telling stories to help sell is not new